wso2/product-sp/modules/samples/artifacts/0035/README.txt

-5. Run the following curl command to simulate classification with events in ClassificationTest.csv curl -X POST http://localhost:9090/simulation/feed/MarkovChainSimulator/?action=run
+5. Run the following curl command to simulate classification with events in ClassificationTest.csv curl -X POST http://localhost:9090/simulation/feed/MarkovChainSimulator/?action=run -u admin:admin \
 6. See the result output in the WSO2SP terminal.

+NOTE: User credentials used in the curl commands are default values.